 In case of needlestick injury or any other skin puncture or wound, the wound should be washed and some bleeding should be encouraged.

-Only Lab Technician staff specifically assigned for this purpose should be able to access the data and a routine backup should be taken.
+Only laboratory staff specifically assigned for this purpose should be able to access the data and a routine backup should be taken.

 Getting the right diagnosis is thus contingent upon laboratory results that are accurate and clinically relevant.
 Confirming the provisional diagnosis of the clinician, ruling out a diagnosis, detecting disease, and regulating therapy are dependent on the tests performed by the medical laboratory technicians.